-5.3 Syntactically Similar Sequenced Temporal Extensions
+5.3 Sequenced Valid Extensions

-The requirements covered so far have been aimed at protecting investments in legacy code and at ensuring uninterrupted operation of existing applications when achieving substantially increased temporal support by migrating to a temporal data model.
+The requirements covered so far have been aimed at protecting investments in legacy code and at ensuring uninterrupted operation of existing applications when achieving substantially increased temporal support.
 Upward compatibility guarantees that (non-historical) legacy application code will continue to work without change when migrating, and temporal upward compatibility in addition allows legacy code to coexist with new temporal applications following the migration.

-The requirement in this section aims at protecting the investments in programmer training and at ensuring continued efficient, cost-effective application development upon migration to a temporal model.
-This is achieved by exploiting the fact that programmers are likely to be comfortable with the non-temporal query language, e.g., SQL3.
+The requirement in this section aims at protecting the investments in programmer training and at ensuring continued efficient, cost-effective application development upon migration.
+This is achieved by exploiting the fact that programmers are likely to be comfortable with SQL.